Gladys Liu

 Gladys Liu (廖嬋娥, /yue/; born 6 April 1964) is a Hong Kong-born Australian politician who currently serves as a councillor of the City of Melbourne.
-She previously represented the Division of Chisholm in Victoria for the Liberal Party from her election in 2019 until her her defeat in 2022.
+She previously represented the Division of Chisholm in Victoria for the Liberal Party from her election in 2019 until her defeat in 2022.
 Liu was the first ethnically Chinese woman ever elected to the House, defeating the Labor Party's Jennifer Yang, before being defeated by Labor candidate Carina Garland at the 2022 federal election.

 Between 2003 and 2015, Liu was a member of the Guangdong provincial chapter of the China Overseas Exchange Association, a bureau within the United Front Work Department of the Chinese Communist Party (CCP) responsible for influencing overseas and returning Chinese residents.

 During her time in federal parliament, Liu had been the subject of media and intelligence investigations over her connections to entities and figures that had ties to the CCP.